SungSoo-Ri/prj4-BI--Individual/PDR.md

 With this, a good working flow will be achieved which will prevent misunderstandings and lead us to progress easier.

 ### Plan:
-• Week_1-13: Defining scope and objectives of the REWE supermarket.
+<br> • Week_1-13: Defining scope and objectives of the REWE supermarket.
 Understand stakeholders and employees wishes more.
 Proper resource allocation and deadlines for tasks.
 Establishing communication opportunities like WhatsApp and Teams for better collaboration.
 Giving feedback and sharing our current issues.
 Managing the scrum board

 ### Current Level: BEGINNING